krishna116/modern-re2c-tutorials/doc/006-get-tokens-async-one-shot.md

 # <a id="GetTokensAsyncOne">Get tokens in async-mode with one-shot-buffer.</a>
 To get the tokens.
  - All you need to do is take care YYCURSER.
 Before lexer next start, using a pointer like `const char* yytext` to get a copy of current YYCURSER position.
-After lexer next start hit/meet a rule(before run the user-code), the `yytext` is the **token-string-start** and the `YYCURSER - yytext` is the **token-string-length**.
+After lexer next meet a rule(before run the user-code), the `yytext` is the **token-string-start** and the `YYCURSER - yytext` is the **token-string-length**.

 To send token outside of lexer-function.
  1. Using pointers to send **token-string-start** and **token-string-length** to outside.